Phileosopher/commonplace/groups-large.md

 3. Expect that history *never* repeats itself, but has a similar pattern.
 It's never the same because the [culture](culture.md) is different between both cases of deciding, sometimes simply because people *remember* the prior decision.
 4. Always give approximate estimates, and avoid trusting something simply because it was [mathematically](math.md) communicated.

+APPLICATION: People individually can only handle so much [change](people-changes.md) over a small window of time before they lose their mind.
+Organizations are the same, proportionally to the aggregate of their [openness to new experiences](personality.md) minus their failings in [communication](people-conversation.md).

 *Many* [intergroup conflicts](people-conflicts-war.md) can adapt and [change groups](trends.md).
 This change can be surprisingly fast or only change its [external image](image.md), depending on how the leadership handles it.
 Since there's so much power in a group, they tend to persist indefinitely in some form or another unless they're destroyed or merged into another group.

+APPLICATION: [Gossip travels quickly](stories-storytellers.md), so an organization that [lies](image-distortion.md) will rapidly become [dysfunctional](mgmt-badsystems.md).

 However, with very few exceptions, the members who engage in most intergroup conflicts float through a unique sequence: